All Around SUP Models – Beginner / Intermediate

 What Size Board is Right For You?

-You want to choose a paddle board that has enough volume (buoyancy) based on your weight and experience level to properly float you.
+You want to choose a stand up paddle board that has enough volume (buoyancy) based on your weight and experience level to properly float you.
 We have created a chart of every SUP model we offer, and the characteristics, suggested weights and volumes for each board.
 You cannot be too light for a board!
 As long as your weight is at or below the suggested weight limit, you should be fine.

 - View Our Sup Size & Weight Comparison Chart